mukunth26/Facemask-Detection-OneAPI/README.md

 <img width="745" alt="Screenshot 2023-04-08 at 7 48 34 PM" src="https://user-images.githubusercontent.com/130204205/230726131-cf899d57-f52d-4077-8d78-fc781e26d53f.png">

 The test accuracy achieved after the optimizations made by the OneDNN on the CNN model is 93.44%

+Overall, integrating OneDNN with TensorFlow can provide significant performance benefits for deep learning algorithms, making it a powerful tool for developing high-performance deep learning applications.

 # RESULT AND LEARNINGS